 Why do we need to know

 Firstly, we should respond properly to the launch of the app.
-Some third party libraries need setup in different states of the app.
-Also, we should prepare the app to work on the foreground.
-We might need to provide different user experience.
-For instance, our app can require password whenever it goes to foreground.
-On the other hand, our app can upload image while the app is in the background like Dropbox does.
+Some third-party libraries need set up in different states of the app.
+Also, we should prepare the app to work in the foreground.
+We might need to provide a different user experience.
+For instance, our app can require a password whenever it goes to the foreground.
+On the other hand, our app can upload images while the app is in the background, like Dropbox does.
 Even we might want to reopen from where the user left after the termination of the app.
 So, each feature requires different implementations in different app states.
-So, it can be critical to know the states and the transitions while providing different and better user experience.
+So, it can be critical to know the states and the transitions while providing a different and better user experience.

-Without further ado, here is the brief explanation of the states:
+Here is a brief explanation of the states:

-Not Running: App is not launched or terminated by the system.
+Not Running: The app is not launched or terminated by the system.

-Background: App is in the background and still able to run code.
-But the duration of this state is determined by the OS and code execution can be interrupted any time.
+Background: The app is in the background and still able to run code.
+But the duration of this state is determined by the OS, and code execution can be interrupted at any time.
 If the developer requests extra time to execute some code, the period can be longer.
 There are some situations in which the app can be launched directly into the background mode.
-For example, app can start in background mode if the app starts downloading some content when the remote push notification is received.
+For example, the app can start in background mode if the app starts downloading some content when the remote push notification is received.

-Inactive: It’s generally a transition state between active and background state to launch of the app.
-For example, if we receive a phone call when the app is in the foreground, it goes into the inactive state.
+Inactive: It’s generally a transition state between active and background state to the launch of the app.
+For example, if we receive a phone call when the app is in the foreground, it goes into an inactive state.

-Active: App is in the active state when it is in the foreground and it’s able to receive events.
+Active: The app is in the active state when it is in the foreground, and it’s able to receive events.